-The manifest must consist of at least the number of copies which will provide the generator, each transporter, and the designated disposal facility with one copy each for their records and another copy to be returned to the generator.
+The manifest must consist of at least the number of copies which will provide the generator, each transporter, and the designated disposal facility with one copy each for their records.
+The signed, completed copy of the manifest will be provided to the generator by the designated disposal facility via the e-Manifest system.